bombchus/z64-music-wiki/docs/basic/overview.md

     | 64th Note | 8 | Dotted 64th | — | 64th Triplet | 5 |

     !!! info "Omitted Values"
-        Any values that are omitted are values that are not cleanly divisible by their longer counterpart.
+        Any omitted values are values which are not cleanly divisible by their longer-duration counterparts.

-To create a note division table for a PPQN or tick value not in the above tables take the regular quarter note tick value of the desired PPQN then:
+To create a note division table for a PPQN or tick value not in the above tables, take the regular quarter note tick value of the desired PPQN, then:

 1. Use the following formula to find the longer duration note's tick values:
     - $n * 2$